-Do you want to know the exact place where is Mount Everest is located?
-Then, this article will provide a clear idea about the location of the world’s highest peak.
+Do you want to know the exact place where is Mount Everest located?
+Then, this article will provide a clear idea of the location of the world’s highest peak.

-Mount Everest is part of the Mahalangur mountain range in Nepal.
+The location of Mount Everest in Nepal is part of the Mahalangur mountain range in Nepal.
 It is part of the continent of Asia and is estimated to be more than 60 million years old.

 The Sanskrit and Nepali name of Everest is Sagarmatha means Peak of Heaven.
 Its most common Tibetan name is Chomolungma means Goddess Mother of the World or Goddess of the Valley.